 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
-On the low stage, the furnace operates at a reduced capacity to help maintain the desired temperature for your home more efficiently.
-During the high stage, the furnace will instead run at maximum capacity to satisfy demands for greater heat.
-With a two-stage furnace, you can maintain greater energy efficiency and consistent temperatures throughout your home.
+A heating system with two settings of operating - high and low - is called a two-stage furnace.
+During the low stage, the furnace runs at a reduced capacity as a way to maintain the desired temperature in your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to satisfy demands for greater heat.
+With a two-stage furnace, you can maintain greater energy efficiency and balanced temperatures all across your home.

 Differences Between One- and Two-Stage Furnaces